benjamingeer/Tondauer/hugo/content/en/about-this-site.md

 ### What is Tondauer?

-Tondauer (in German, the duration of a sound) is a project that aims to support the longevity of compositions that deserve more attention than they have received.
+Tondauer ('sound duration' in German) is a project that aims to support the longevity of compositions that deserve more attention than they have received.
 Tondauer editions are [Creative Commons](https://creativecommons.org/licenses/) licensed, and are